Taipei Main Station

 臺鐵臺北車站

-Taipei Main Station (known as Taipei Station on Taiwan High-Speed Rail and Taipei Metro) is located in the Zhongzheng District of Taipei City, Taiwan.
-It is an underground railway station that combines the operations of the Taiwan Railways Administration, Taiwan High-Speed Rail, and Taipei Metro.
-It serves as an interchange station for the Taipei Metro's Bannan Line and Tamsui-Xinyi Line.
-Not only is it the primary transportation hub in northern Taiwan, but it is also the largest railway station in Taiwan in terms of building scale and passenger volume, with over 500,000 passengers transferring daily, ranking 25th in total usage worldwide.
-Taipei Main Station was established on July 5, 1891, and after several relocations and renovations, the current structure was opened on September 2, 1989.
-The headquarters of the Taiwan Railways Administration is also located here.
-With the integration of the metro and high-speed rail, a vast underground shopping district has been formed.
-The area surrounding the station features a commercial district filled with offices and cram schools.
-When connected to the Taipei Transfer Station, Taipei Metro's Beimen Station, Taoyuan Airport MRT's Taipei Station, and Huashan Creative Park, the designated "Taipei Main Station Area" encompasses an area of 46.31 hectares.
-Additionally, Taipei Main Station is often referred to as "Taipei Train Station," while in Taiwanese Hokkien it is called "Taipei Huochezhan" or "Taipei Chehead," and younger demographics commonly shorten it to "Beiche."
+Taipei Main Station (known as Taipei Station by Taiwan High Speed Rail and Taipei Metro) is located in the Zhongzheng District of Taipei City, Taiwan.
+It is an underground railway station that serves the Taiwan Railways Administration, Taiwan High Speed Rail, and Taipei Metro, and is a transfer station for the Taipei Metro’s Bannan Line and Tamsui-Xinyi Line.
+Not only is it the key transportation hub of northern Taiwan, but it is also the largest railway station in Taiwan in terms of architectural scale and passenger volume, with more than 500,000 passenger transfers daily, ranking 25th worldwide in total usage.
+Taipei Main Station was established on July 5, 1891, and after multiple relocations and renovations, the current station building was opened on September 2, 1989.
+The headquarters of the Taiwan Railways Administration is also located here, and with the addition of the metro and high-speed rail, it has formed a vast underground shopping area.
+Surrounding the station is a commercial hub filled with offices and cram schools, and when connected to facilities such as Taipei Bus Station, Metro Beimen Station, Taipei Airport MRT Station, and Huashan Creative Park, the area designated as "Taipei Main Station specific area" can reach an area of 46.31 hectares.
+Additionally, Taipei Main Station is often referred to as "Taipei Railway Station," while in Taiwanese Hokkien it is called "Taipei Huoche Tou" or "Taipei Chariot," and younger generations often simply call it "Beiche."

 Recommended Hotel Bookings